-Few days ago, two of my friends, one in corporate aged 50 and the other in Defence Services aged 35, came to me and said that of late an insurance agent has been pressing them to buy Unit Linked Insurance Plans (ULIP).
+A few days ago, two of my friends, one incorporate aged 50 and the other in Defence Services aged 35, came to me and said that of late an insurance agent has been pressing them to buy Unit Linked Insurance Plans (ULIP).
 He is giving the logic that Budget 2018 proposal to re-levy the long term capital gains (LTCG) tax on MF has made them less attractive vis-à-vis ULIP.
 I told them to let me carry out an objective assessment and then put across both these products.
 The assessment transpired as follows:

 - Costs – Until 2010 the cost structure unequivocally favoured the MF that only levied Total Expense Ratio, and entry/exit loads whereas ULIP levied multiple charges like premium allocation, policy administration, fund management, surrender and mortality.
 While the MF charges aggregated to about 1.5 to 2.25%, the ULIP went as high as 25 to 30% in the first year and reduced thereafter.
 Consequent to directions of the insurance regulator (IRDA), the maximum reduction in yield, excluding mortality charges, due to ULIP costs are now capped in the first 5 years at 4%, from 5 to 10 years at 3% and from 10 year onwards at 2.5%.
 Moreover, the costs of ULIP are front-loaded (mostly levied in the first five years of the investment) whereas those of MF are even-loaded (levied regularly and evenly through the entire duration).

-- Cost-Return Relationship – The ULIP have equitable cost for investment in debt and equity oriented schemes.
-However, the TER charged by MF is more in case of equity oriented funds and less in case of debt funds.
+- Cost-Return Relationship – The ULIP has equitable cost for investment in debt and equity-oriented schemes.
+However, the TER charged by MF is more in case of equity-oriented funds and less in case of debt funds.
 This implies that in accordance with the lower returns of a debt MF, an investor pays lesser investment cost and pays more for investing in equity MF that give higher returns.
-However, in ULIP he pays uniform cost for investing in debt and equity schemes, which is not beneficial for the investor.
+However, in ULIP he pays the uniform cost for investing in debt and equity schemes, which is not beneficial for the investor.

-- Liquidity – The ULIP are less liquid than MF since they have a five year lock in period and permit only partial withdrawal after that period.
-In the case of MF only the ELSS have a three year lock in period.
-In other MF the investor can redeem fully or partially after paying an exit load of about 1 to 1.5%, if redeemed within one year from the date of investment.
+- Liquidity – The ULIP are less liquid than MF since they have a five-year lock-in period and permit only partial withdrawal after that period.
+In the case of MF, only the ELSS has a three year lock-in period.
+In other MF the investor can redeem fully or partially after paying an exit load of about 1 to 1.5% if redeemed within one year from the date of investment.

 - Flexibility – This has two aspects.
 The first is flexibility to redeem when required that is more in case of MF as discussed under liquidity.
 The second aspect is switching funds or stopping investment, which is afforded more by MF than ULIP.
 In MF, one can switch investment at will between different schemes of the same Asset Management Company (AMC) or even switch to other schemes of different AMC.
 However, this is not possible in the case of ULIP where one is allowed to switch only between offered schemes of the same AMC.